riceriley59/CS-162/assignments/linkedlist/linked_list/readme.txt

    move the starting index to the right 1, so your still in the unsorted section, and do the same process again until you have a sorted list.
-   Time Complexity: The selection sort algorithm has a time complexity of O(n^2) Space Complexity: The selection sort algorithm has a space complexity of constant space
+   Time Complexity: The selection sort algorithm has a time complexity of O(n^2) Space Complexity: The selection sort algorithm has a space complexity of constant space or O(1).

 3. count_prime():
    count_prime: My count_prime function works by going through the list and checking if the value is a